 Between 1994 and 1998, Mackenzie Phillips was also part of a smash-hit national tour of Grease, so it’s safe to say she pretty much picked up her career where she left off.

-Mackenzie divorced from her husband Michael Barakan in 2000.
+Mackenzie divorced her husband Michael Barakan in 2000.
 That same year, her father died of heart failure at age 65.
 But she did not let these circumstances hamper her career success.
-She took a lead role in the Disney Channel series So Weird, as well as making further guest appearances in Without A Trace, Cold Case, and Criminal Minds, among many others.
+She co-starred with Cara Delizia in a lead role for the Disney Channel series, So Weird, playing a fictional rock star named Molly Phillips.
+Phillips also made further guest appearances in Without A Trace, Cold Case, and Criminal Minds, among many others.

 But her persistent drug addiction remained with her throughout these years.
 In 2008 she got herself arrested on a felony charge of cocaine possession, to which she pleaded guilty.
 She wound up in rehab yet again, but this time it finally seemed to do the trick.
 She re-emerged a new woman, eager to make up for the lost time.